ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 The outer method doesn't change much.
 One good thing is that we could easily change back to Utf8Parser.TryParse if we decided not to keep the custom method later.

 The custom parsing brings us down from **592 ms** to **485 ms**.
+Better, but not a huge improvement for quite a bit more custom code.

 ## Fully Unrolled Custom Parsing

-If we want to keep going, we probably need to drop the loop and hardcode four digits for year, two for month, and so on.This may seem crazy, but if we look deep enough, .NET works this way underneath for some paths:
+If we want to keep going, we probably need to drop the loop and hardcode four digits for year, two for month, and so on.This may seem crazy, but the .NET Framework does exactly this in some code paths I was stepping into earlier.
+Here's where the "fast-path" for DateTimeOffset.ParseExact went:

 ![DateTimeParse-ParseFormatO](img/DateTimeParse-ParseFormatO-crop.png)

-I'll try this with no error handling whatsoever, to see what the best case performance could be.
-When I get down to custom methods, it's common for me to write "happy path only" code first, because if it's not faster I can revert the change without having spent the time to write it fully.
+I'll write this with no error handling at all initially.
+This will show me the best case performance, allow me to separately see the "tax" for validation as I try to add it, and save me the effort of writing validation at all if the performance is disappointing even without it.

 Here's the happy-path-only parsing: